Image source: Shutterstock/Prykhodov

-The session, “Activity-monitoring devices: what to use in research and patient care”, discussed technologies available for use in cardiovascular patients, with speakers examining which devices are most appropriate for research.
-They also looked at the suitability of the devices in different areas of application, as well as comparing performance of commercially-available products.
+The session ‘Activity-monitoring devices: what to use in research and patient care’, debated technologies available for use in cardiovascular patients.
+Speakers discussed which devices are most appropriate for research, looking at the suitability of the devices in different areas of application, as well as comparing performance of commercially available products.

 Wearables and apps in cardiology